 Tight integration between JAMS and PowerShell has minimized Marketing Associates’ dependence on multiple scripting languages.
 The feedback that JAMS provides through PowerShell on completion status and notification status helps streamline many of the company’s batch processes.

 “One of the automation features we really like is running UNIX processes through JAMS,” says Botimer.
 “It lets us know whether they are complete or not.
 And they always complete with a valid exit code.
 At the end of our UNIX jobs, JAMS provides the status and the number of records processed.”
 Because of the way in which JAMS stores the log data, the company can easily access the data tables with PowerShell.
 “Without SQLPL,” notes Botimer.
 “It works beautifully with monthly and daily notifications.
 When we receive emails, we see exactly what’s run.”

 Another valuable advantage afforded by JAMS is its robust reporting.
 Statement on Auditing Standards (SAS) No. 70 is one auditing standard that Marketing Associates has adopted.
 This standard, developed by the American Institute of Certified Public Accountants (AICPA) “represents that a service organization has been through an in-depth audit of their control objectives and control activities, which often include controls over information technology and related processes.”
 JAMS logging and reporting capabilities enable Marketing Associates to precisely report job completion, failure and non-compliance issues, helping the company meet the necessary requirements of SAS 70 as well as SSAE 16, the new standard that is currently in process.

 And on top of it all, the monitoring services provided by the outsourcer have been completely eliminated.
-Botimer states “The support provided by MVP Systems Software has been fantastic.
+Botimer states “The support provided has been fantastic.
 We could not be happier with JAMS.”